Greenwich Pier (Cutty Sark)

 Private Charters from Greenwich Pier

-Our versatile party boats are a popular choice on the River Thames.
+Our versatile party boats are a popular choice for corporate & private events on the River Thames.
 Large open decks, heated saloons & fully licensed bars are just a few of the facilities to be found on-board.

 Visit the last remaining tea clipper, Cutty Sark.
 Originally built at Dumbarton, Scotland in 1869 she spent her working life transporting cargo including tea from China and wool from Australia.
 She has now been fully restored and is an award winning visitor attraction.

-The Old Royal Naval College is Sir Christopher Wren’s riverside masterpiece, built in the 17th Century as the Royal Hospital for Seamen the on the site of the Tudor Palace of Placentia.
+The Old Royal Naval College is Sir Christopher Wren’s riverside masterpiece, built in the 17th Century as the Royal Hospital for Seamen on the site of the Tudor Palace of Placentia.
 The Old Royal Naval College boasts beautiful surroundings & some of the most magnificent interiors in London.
-The Painted Hall in King William Court is home to the largest painted ceiling in Europe, a masterpiece by Sir James Thornhill depicting over 30 years of English aristocracy & British Naval Power.
+The Painted Hall in King William Court is home to the largest painted ceiling in Europe, a Baroque masterpiece by Sir James Thornhill depicting over 300 years of English aristocracy & British Naval Power.
 The Chapel of St Peter & St Paul in Queen Mary Court has a beautiful interior designed by James ‘Athenian’ Stewart.
 Visitors to the Old Royal Naval College can enjoy tours of the Painted Hall & the grounds & visit the cafe & gift shop located in King William Court.

 The National Maritime Museum is the largest museum in the world dedicated to maritime and naval history.
 Opened in 1937 by King George VI the museum is home to over 2 million items including art, charts, maps, memorabilia & artefacts.